Our approach and performance

 ANZ’s key commercial buildings have been upgraded as part of an environmental investment program.

-ANZ has prioritised water management across the commercial property portfolio in Australia for a number of years; most recently achieving a 21% reduction from 2009 to 2011.
-For our retail sites, our branch designs include efficient water fixtures, fittings and appliances as part of any new fit-out.
+ANZ has prioritised water management across the commercial property portfolio in Australia for a number of years.

 Infrastructure upgrades in commercial fit-outs have included:

-An audit of the water using fixtures and fittings across ANZ’s major commercial facilities in 2011 confirmed operation at close to optimal water efficiency.
+An audit of the water using fixtures and fittings across ANZ’s major commercial facilities confirmed operation at close to optimal water efficiency.
 Almost all washroom basins and kitchen sinks have flow restrictors installed and 95% of showers are of the low-flow variety (9L/min or less).
-Dual flush toilets make up around 72% of the toilets installed, and will approach close to 100% over the next two years as planned refurbishments are completed and ANZ moves to new offices in Brisbane and Sydney.
+Dual flush toilets make up close to 100% of ANZ offices in Australia.

 The ANZ Centre also uses river cooling.
 Cool water from the Yarra River is piped through the building and the temperature differential is used to cool the water of the air-conditioning system, reducing demand on the cooling towers.